ArchéoLab and Roman Villa at Pully

 Before a visit, it is recommended to consult the ArchéoLab website as the site is closed several months between temporary exhibitions.

-However, the ruins of the Roman villa of the Priory of Pully are of little archaeological interest.
-To discover other Roman remains, we recommend reading the article dedicated to sites related to the Roman period in French-speaking Switzerland.
+To discover other Roman remains, we recommend you to read the article dedicated to sites of the Roman period in French-speaking Switzerland.